Legal Advice for “Felonies” — 211 results

 In Michigan, a felony case starts with a preliminary examination hearing in the district court that has jurisdiction over the area.
 Washtenaw County handles its felony cases in a different... more

-Written by attorney James Garrett, over 1 year ago.
+Written by attorney James Garrett, almost 2 years ago.

 A felony conviction can carry lifelong consequences in addition to hefty prison sentences and fines.
 The origin of the word "felony" dates back to feudal England and committing a felony... more

-Written by attorney Mitchell Sexner, over 1 year ago.
+Written by attorney Mitchell Sexner, almost 2 years ago.

 In Illinois, generally a DUI is a Class A misdemeanor which is punishable by up to a year in jail and up to a $2500 fine.
 There are certain situations and factors that can upgrade a... more